Personal Loans vs. Payday Loans: Which is Better?

 What is a personal loan?

-In most cases, a personal loan (i.e., a lump sum loan) is an unsecured loan with a fixed annual interest rate (APR) that borrowers pay back monthly over a term, typically 2 – 5 years.
+A personal loan is an unsecured loan with a fixed annual percentage rate (APR), typically ranging from 6% to 36%, that borrowers repay in monthly installments over a term of 2 to 5 years.

 Sometimes, when lenders want to add an extra layer of security to a loan agreement, they may offer a secured personal loan, which means it needs to be backed up by collateral.
 Collateral is a valuable asset that a borrower agrees to put down to support the loan.
 If the borrower defaults on their payments, the lender can seize the collateral to compensate for their loss.